seanjyi8424/Frequency/README.md

 # Frequency App

 ## What is Frequency?
 A music-centric social application where users can discover new trends, share, and connect with other music enthusiasts.
+Final Project for Intro to Software Engineering.

 ## Features
 Connect to Spotify API for various options like browse top songs and artists, create a list of favorites, stay updated with artist news/releases, and create chatrooms with topics.